-In the current practice guidelines, management of cognitive impairment needs to be improved, as proven therapeutic options are still lacking.3 Although the number of patients with cognitive impairment and heart failure has been rapidly increasing in Western countries and Asia,^{1,19} heart failure-associated cognitive impairment may be underestimated.
-Indeed, in the present study, 5 patients (33.3%) had actually cognitive impairment (MMSE<24).
-A recent study also demonstrated that 22~39% patients with severe AS had impaired cognitive functions at baseline.^{5,6} In the present study, although there were no significant differences in MMSE or GDS at 3 months after TAVI, LM II was significantly improved at 3 months after TAVI.
-Recent studies examined the global cognitive functions after TAVI, using

-MMSE and the Montreal Cognitive Assessment (MoCA).^{5,20,21} The MMSE, originally developed to screen for Alzheimer dementia, is currently widely used to assess post-stroke cognitive impairment,22 although MMSE has been shown to lack sensitivity in the detection of very mild cognitive impairment.22
+In the current practice guidelines, management of cognitive impairment needs to be improved, as proven therapeutic options are still lacking3.
+Although the number of patients with cognitive impairment and heart failure has been rapidly increasing in Western countries and Asia1,19, heart failure-associated cognitive impairment may be underestimated.
+Indeed, in the present study, five patients (33.3%) actually had cognitive impairment (MMSE <24).
+A recent study also demonstrated that 22~39% of patients with severe AS had impaired cognitive functions at baseline^{5,6}.
+In the present study, although there were no significant differences in MMSE or GDS at three months after TAVI, LM II was significantly improved at three months after TAVI.
+Recent studies examined the global cognitive functions after TAVI, using MMSE and the Montreal Cognitive Assessment (MoCA)^{5,20,21}.
+The MMSE, originally developed to screen for Alzheimer dementia, is currently widely used to assess post-stroke cognitive impairment22, although MMSE has been shown to lack sensitivity in the detection of very mild cognitive impairment22.